-Thus 'Bell' comes into three categories-the local, the baptismal, and the sobriquet, represented in our registers by three such entries as 'John atte Bell' (X.), 'Richard fil.
-Bell' (A.), and 'Walter le Bel' (G.):
+1 Thus 'Bell' comes into three categories-the local, the baptismal, and the sobriquet, represented in our registers by three such entries as 'John atte Bell' (X.), 'Richard fil.
+Bell' (A.), and 'Walter le Bel' (G.).

-'Katharine Prettyman' (Z.), 'William Prettiman' (F.F.).
-The name still flourishes, and as !
-Miss Prettiman' figures in the Caudle Lectures still that which, in describing people, we seize upon as the best means of recognition.
-Sobriquets of this kind were so numerous, indeed, that there was no term in the vocabulary of the day which could be used to denote the colour of the dress, the hair, or the face, which did not find itself a place among our surnames.
+2 'Katharine Prettyman' (Z.), 'William Prettiman' (F.F.).
+The name still flourishes, and as 'Miss Prettiman' figures in the Caudle Lectures.

 It was the same with our beasts of burden or animals of the chase.
 In these days their hides almost invariably furnished forth their current designations.
 Thus we find the horse familiarly known by such titles as 'Morell,' from its moorish or swarthy tan, or 'Lyard,' that is, dapple-grey, or 'Bayard,' bay, or 'Favell,' dun, or Blank,' white.
-The dark hide of the ass got for it the sobriquet of 'Dun,' a term still preserved in the old pro-verb, 'As dull as Dun in the mire,' while again as 'Burnell' its browner aspect will be familiar to all readers of Chaucer.
+The dark hide of the ass got for it the sobriquet of 'Dun,' a term still preserved in the old proverb, 'As dull as Dun in the mire,' while again as 'Burnell' its browner aspect will be familiar to all readers of Chaucer.
 Thus, also, the fox was known as 'Russell,' the bear as 'Bruin,' and the young hind, from its early indefinite red, 'Sorrell.'
 How natural that the same custom should have its effect upon human nomenclature.
 How easy for a country community to create the distinction between 'John le Rouse' and 'John le Black,' 'William le Hore' and 'William le Sor' or 'Sorrell,' if the complexion of the hair or face were sufficiently distinctive to allow it.
-Some of these adjectives were applied to human peculiarities of this kind till within recent Burns uses 'lyart' for locks of iron grey, times. and Aubyn, in his 'Lives,' describes Butler, author of 'Hudibras,' as having 'a head of sorrell haire."
-We ourselves talk of 'brunettes' and 'blondes,' of
+Some of these adjectives were applied to human peculiarities of this kind till within recent times.
+Burns uses 'lyart' for locks of iron grey, and Aubyn, in his 'Lives,' describes Butler, author of 'Hudibras,' as having 'a head of sorrell haire.'
+We ourselves talk of 'brunettes' and 'blondes,' of Univ Calif - Digitized by Microsoft ®

 'dark' and 'fair.'
-Thus it was then such sobriquets as 'Philip le Sor,' 'Adam le Morell,' 'William le Favele' or 'Favell,' 'Walter le Bay' or 'Theobald le Bayard,' 'Henry le Dun' or 'Thomas le Lyard,' arose.
-Thus was it our 'Rouses' and 'Russells,' our 'Brownes' and 'Brunes,' with the obsolete 'Brunman,' or 'Brunells' and 'Burnells,' our 'Whites' and 'Whitemans,' our 'Hores' and 'Hoares,' our 'Greys' and 'Grissels' 2 sprang into being.
+Thus it was then such sobriquets as 'Philip le Sor,' 'Adam le Morell,' 'William le Favele' or 'Favell,' 'Walter le Bay' or 'Theobald le Bayard,' 'Henry le Dun' or 'Thomas le Lyard,' Thus was it our 'Rouses' and 'Russells,' our 'Brownes' and 'Brunes,' with the obsolete 'Brunman,' or 'Brunells' and 'Burnells,' our 'Whites' and 'Whitemans,' our 'Hores' and 'Hoares,' our 'Grevs' and 'Grissels' sprang into being.
 Nor are these all.
-Our 'Reeds,' 'Reids,' and 'Reads' are all but forms of the old 'rede' or red, once so pronounced;8 while 'Redman,' when not a descendant of 'Adam' or 'Thomas de Redmayne,' is the bequest of some 'Robert' or 'John Redman' of the thirteenth century.
+Our 'Reeds,' 'Reids,' and 'Reads' are all but forms of the old 'rede' or red, once so pronounced;3 while 'Redman,' when not a descendant of 'Adam' or 'Thomas de Redmayne,' is the bequest of some 'Robert' or 'John Redman' of the thirteenth century.
 Our 'Swarts' are but relics of the old 'John le Swarte,' applied no doubt to the tawny or sunburnt face of its original owner.
 The word was in common use at this time.
-In 'Guy of Warwick' we are told :---
+In 'Guy of Warwick' we are told:-